cfunkhouser/idontfixcomputers/content/thing/building-the-domain.md

 OK 30 Nov 2019 14:19:49 EST
 ```

-Note: I had changed the password for `HOME\Administrator` before I did this, but
+I had changed the password for `HOME\Administrator` before I did this, but did
-did not capture the output.
-I used `sudo samba-tool user setpassword
+not capture the output.
+I used `sudo samba-tool user setpassword Administrator`
-Administrator` to do it.
+to do it.

+Also, gonna have to do something about that 41 days shenanigans.
+That won't do.

 ### Fun with Reverse Zones Redux